cyberbotics/webots/docs/discord/technical-questions-2021.md

 oh yes right ok let give that a go thanks

 ##### Welsh\_dragon64 03/01/2021 19:50:43
-`@Bitbots_Jasper` `@Simon Steinmann` I tried implementing opencv on webots using python on the robotis darwin op2.
+`@Bitbots_Jasper` `@Luftwaffel` I tried implementing opencv on webots using python on the robotis darwin op2.
 No errors were presented on the code , although the issue i am facing is that it is not detecting the robotis camera but instead it detects my default laptop webcam
 %figure
 ![problem.PNG](https://cdn.discordapp.com/attachments/565154703139405824/816034742113271849/problem.PNG)
 %end